Privacy Policy - Mobile Applications

 Senate Bill No. 220 (May 29, 2019) amends Chapter 603A of the Nevada Revised Statutes to permit a Nevada consumer to direct an operator of an internet website or online service to refrain from making any sale of any covered information the operator has collected or will collect about that consumer.
 You may submit a request pursuant to this directive by emailing us at [email protected].
 We will provide further information about how we verify the authenticity of the request and your identity.

-12. DEPERSONALIZED AND AGGREGATED INFORMATION
+12. AGGREGATED OR DEPERSONALIZED INFORMATION

 13. CHANGES TO THE PRIVACY POLICY